Yagisan/The-Bustling-Valley/README.md

 ## Unofficial 64 bit Stardew Valley

 64-bit mode for Stardew Valley is **unofficial**.
 The Bustling Valley has not been successfully tested with 64-bit mode.

+## Out of Memory Errors

+Stardew Valley on Windows is a 32bit application.
+Regardless of how much memory your system may have, it can only use a maximum of 4GB of RAM.
+As a practical matter Stardew Valley begins to show out of memory errors after 3.3GB of memory has been used.
+This mod list consumes approximately 2.5GB of memory while running.
+It is strongly recommended that you do not add any more mods to this list.
+If you experience an Out of Memory error, it is recommended that you immediately quit, and restart the day.

 ## Contact and Technical Support